tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.83
+ * `CdnClassLoader` updated to allow Groovy Grape annotations to fetch external content.
+ * `CdnClassLoader` caches resource URLs (relative URL Strings that were expanded to fully qualified URLs against the classpath).
+These are cleared when the class loader cache is cleared.
+ * `CdnClassLoader` caches classes (dynamically loaded classes - using Groovy's @Grab as well as failed attempts [ClassNotFoundException]).
+These are cleared when the class loader cache is cleared.
+ * `CdnClassLoader` cache is per `ApplicationID`, therefore it's internal caches are non-static (NCube uses a classpath per ApplicationID - allowing for variations in the same class between versions - multi-tenant support).
 * 3.4.82
  * Content search now supports wildcards.
  * Grape annotations extracted from inline Groovy to outside class definition.
 This is to support Groovy's @Grab (dependency support).
 Additional changes forthcoming.